emiliocm9/Coding-Challenges/README.md

 # Coding-Challenges
-This repository has been created to host my challenge completion codes.
+This repository has been created to host my challenges codes.